MarkJohnstoneGitHub/VBA-IDictionary/README.md

  - compareMethod : Specifies how string keys are handled either case sensitive or ignore case.
 Default value is vbBinaryCompare.

  - encodingMethod : Specifies which encoding text method to use on case sensitive string keys i.e. Unicode or ASCII.
-Default value is TextEncodingMethod.temUnicode
+This parameter provides performance improvement for ASCII compatibile string keys.
+The default value is TextEncodingMethod.temUnicode

    Dim myDictionary As IDictionary 'or could use As DictionaryKeyValuePair